swannf/course-material/exercices/102/README.md

 Write a function check_my_city that take a city name in parameter.
 This functions check the number of stations available.
 If nothing is found it should return: "Sorry!
-No station for your city has been found!", otherwise it returns the number of the station with the associated zip codes.
+No station for your city has been found!", otherwise it returns the total number of stations with the associated zip codes.
 See example to write the proper format.

 ```python